Wednesday, April 21, 2021

 First and foremost, this does not define you.
 Trust me, we have all heard stories of prominent lawyers, judges, and politicians that have failed the bar, sometimes multiple times.
 I could make you a list of all of the successful lawyers that were unsuccessful on the bar exam their first time.
 But I won’t, because failing the bar does not define them.
 If you try to make a list, you won’t find “failed the bar” on Wikipedia pages, or official biographies, or resumes.
 It’s not because it’s some secret shame, but because no one cares.
 In 5-10 years, no one will care how many times it took you to pass the bar.
 In fact, they won’t care in 6 months or a year.
 It seems like a defining moment right now, but it isn’t.
 Your defining moments come from the way you treat clients, the way you treat colleagues, and what you choose to do with your license once you have it.

-So, take a few days to be upset, it’s ok.
+Having said that, it’s ok to take a few days to be upset.
+Do what you need to do.
 But then dust yourself off, and start looking towards the next bar.
 Also, remember that failure is not the opposite of success, it’s a part of success.
 Every successful lawyer has failed – on the bar, at trial, in a negotiation, not getting a job.
 Every failed politician has lost a race.
 Every failed Olympian has lost a game or a match.
 That failure is a normal way to achieves success in the future.
 However, for that to be true, you have to learn from failure.

+Step 1: Request your essays back.
 Many states allow you to request, or view, your essays.
+There are often deadlines for this, so make sure you do it right away.

-In addition, here is a CALI lesson (you should still have access) on assessing your own work.
+In addition, here is a CALI lesson on assessing your own work.
 It may seem geared towards law students, but it can help you assess your essays: https://www.cali.org/lesson/18101

 - Perhaps you did really well on the torts MBE, but your lowest score was civil procedure.
 Again, do not just focus on civil procedure, and forget other subjects.
 Your scores will just swap places, and not improve overall.